Marika Makaroff: Career

-Marika became known for there work as a journalist in both television and radio.
-She worked series such as Jyrki, Wild bunch and Under construction Finland.
-In 2003 she led the series Makaroff & Modig, a political talk show she hosted together with journalist Silvia Modig.
+Makaroff became known for her work as a journalist in both television and radio.
+She worked in series such as Jyrki, Wild bunch and Under construction Finland.
+In 2003 she hosted a political talk show series, Makaroff & Modig, together with journalist Silvia Modig.
 In 2005 Marika became the CEO of Fremantle Media Finland.
 In 2011 she became the Creative director of the company, overseeing all creative development in the Nordics.
 In 2014 she moved to Stockholm to become the CEO of Friday TV.
 In 2015 she became the creative director of Filmlance international, that is known for creating original format of the TV-series The Bridge.

-In 2016 Makaroff launched the production company Gutsy Animations together with co-founder Aram Aflatuni.
-Gutsy Animations aims to create global and high quality content, that is above all meaningful.
+In 2016 Makaroff founded the production company Gutsy Animations.

-Marika is the creative director and executive producer in an animated TV-series Moominvalley.
-The series is based on the beloved Moomin books and comics by the Finnish author and illustrator Tove Jansson.
-The series, directed by Oscar winner Steve Box (2006 Best Animation feature Wallace and Gromit: Curse of the were-rabbit).
+Makaroff is the creative director and executive producer in an animated TV-series Moominvalley.
+The series is based on the beloved Moomin books and comics by the Finnish author and illustrator Tove Jansson and her brother Lars Jansson.
+The first two seasons are directed by the Oscar® winner Steve Box (2006 Best Animation feature Wallace and Gromit: Curse of the were-rabbit).
+The third season is directed by Nigel Davies, Sara Barbas, Darren Robbie and Jay Grace and additionally, the fourth by Nigel Davies.

-Moominvalley premiered in spring 2019.
-The first episode of Moominvalley was viewed by 600,000 viewers when it premiered in Finland's Yle TV2 in February 2019.
-It also became the most watched television series episode of all time in Yle's streaming service, Yle Areena, bringing the total viewership of the first episode in Finland to over two million.
+Moominvalley premiered globally in spring 2019.
+The first episode of Moominvalley jumped up to a league of a million when it premiered in Finland's Yle TV2 in February 2019.
+The same episode also became the most watched television series episode of all time in Yle's streaming service, Yle Areena, bringing the total viewership of the first episode in Finland to over two million.
+Gutsy Animations is currently producing the series' fourth season.

 In 2019 Moominvalley was awarded the Best Animated Kid's Programme at TBI's Content Innovation Awards.
-The series also won a Golden Venla award for 2019 Best Children's Program.
+The series was nominated for an International Emmy Kids Awards in 2020.
+Moominvalley won a Golden Venla award for Best Children's Program in 2019 and again in 2020.
+Moominvalley was nominated for the Annie Awards in 2023 in the category of Children as well as Annecy in 2021 in the category of TV Films in Competition.
+In 2023 Moominvalley won the award for Best Animation at Shanghai TV Festival Magnolia Awards and the Best Animated Image at Golden Panda.
+Moominvalley was nominated for the Best Kids Animation at the International Emmy Kids Awards again in 2023.